Skip to Main Content

 Tips for patients and families

-• It is very important that you take phenobarbital exactly as your doctor instructed.
+• It is important to take phenobarbital exactly as your care team instructed.
 This will keep the blood levels constant during the day and night.
-If you miss a dose, follow these guidelines: